-Deputy City Manager for Neighborhood Services - Mr. Gilbert Perales - with the City since January 2007.
-Prior to working for the City, Perales was the assistant city manager of Irving since April 2001.
+Deputy City Manager for Neighborhood Services - Mr. Gilbert Perales - with the City since January, 2007.
+Prior to working for the City, Mr. Perales was the assistant city manager of the City of Irving for over 5 years.
 He received a Bachelors Degree in Art and a Master's Degree in Public Administration from St. Mary's University.